 While AD had requested punitive damages in addition to an order that the insurer honour the policy, the Court declined.
 There was no evidence the insurer had acted in bad faith in denying coverage, and the Court did not award punitive damages.
 However, the insurer was ordered to honour the insurance contract and pay AD the full coverage amount of $250,000.

-Contact Milosevic Fiske LLP For Exceptional Legal Representation in Insurance Related Matters
+Contact Milosevic & Associates For Exceptional Legal Representation in Insurance Related Matters